phonedotcom/API-SDK-ruby/docs/TrunksApi.md

 # **list_account_trunks**
 > ListTrunks list_account_trunks(account_id, , opts)

-Get a list of trunks for an account
+Get a list of trunks for an account.

+Get a list of trunks for an account.
 See Account Trunks for more info on the properties.

 ### Example
 ```ruby